hi, i'm mitchell

 -Early in 2020, I decided to make the career switch into software and web development.
 This is something I've been dreaming about for quite a long time.

 I leveraged App Academy Open, the Odin Project, CodeAcademy, and many other resources to teach myself the fundementals of software engineering.
-My main focuses were on Ruby, Ruby on Rails, Rspec, JavaScript, React/Redux, SQL, Git, HTML, and CSS/SCSS.
+My main focuses were on Ruby, Ruby on Rails, Rspec, Javascript, React/Redux, SQL, Git, HTML, and CSS/SCSS.

-2021 - current Epion Health
+2021 - 2022 Epion Health (Acquired by Kyruus Health)

 Software Engineer I